 - You can make more meaningful connections with your audience, as they can multitask or unwind while consuming your content.

 - Advertising via podcasts boosts your chances of standing out and being heard by key decision-makers

 - More and more people are listening to podcasts daily.
 Podcasting allows you to reach more listeners in your niche.

 If you haven’t already added podcasts to your marketing mix, these numbers should start the conversation in your organization.
 Thinking of where to start?

 Consider repurposing some long-form assets or social media posts into podcasts.
-You can also repurpose podcasts into different content forms like audio carousels for Instagram, in-depth Twitter threads, LinkedIn posts, Quora answers, and more.
+You can also repurpose podcasts into different content forms like Zoom podcasts, audio carousels for Instagram, in-depth Twitter threads, LinkedIn posts, Quora answers, and more.